openshift/enhancements/enhancements/microshift/kubernetes-for-device-edge.md

 ### Non-Goals

-* We are not trying to fit all of OpenShift into the target hardware platforms.
+* We are not trying to fit all of the features of a standalone OpenShift deployment into the target hardware platforms.
 * We are not trying to make MicroShift self-managing, so no core OpenShift operators will be included.
 * We do not plan to support multi-node clusters.